 - Sex shouldn’t be on the “to-do” list.

 - Sometimes I just don’t feel like it and if we schedule it and one of us doesn’t want to do it then the other will be angry or hurt.

-- People that schedule sex are “type A”.
+- People who schedule sex are “type A”.

-There are multiple ways that planning time for sex helps improve sexual intimacy in a relationship.
+Multiple ways of planning time for sex help improve sexual intimacy in a relationship.

 The benefits of scheduling sex:

 Helps to manage different libidos or sex drives.

 Inevitably one partner wants sex more often than the other (these roles can change throughout your relationship).
 The partner with the higher sex drive can feel as if they are begging for sex and being constantly rejected.
 The one with a lower sex drive feels as if they are constantly disappointing their partner and having to be on the defense.
 However, when talking through scheduling sex and finding compromise, it relieves the pressure from both partners because they know there is a set time set aside for sex.
 The higher sex drive partner no longer has to “beg” and the lower sex drive partner can prepare for sexual intimacy knowing when it is going to happen.

 Makes your sexual relationship a priority.